 \({d^+}_u = {d^-}_u\)

-Here, \({d^+}_u\) represents the out-degree of vertex \(u\), and \({d^-}_u\) represents the in-degree of vertex \(u\).
+Here, \({d^+}_u\) is the out-degree of vertex \(u\) and \({d^-}_u\) is the in-degree of vertex \(u\).

-function (written here for a directed graph), two vertices are given as input and the function creates an edge between them (directed or undirected).
+First, we store the graph using an adjacency list (linked list).
+In the add_edge function (which is written here for a directed graph), two vertices are given as input, and the function draws an edge between them.
+(Directed or undirected)

 const int max_edges = 1010, max_vertices = 1010;